Jcbnunez/uvm-fqr/Practicums/Pract12_SLiM_user_inputs.md

 * Calculates and outputs the $F_{ST}$ for these populations

 ### What is  $F_{ST}$ ?
 This is one of those questions that have two kinds of answers.
 A nunanced answer that will emanage from courses such as Ecological Genomics or Populaiton Genetics....
 And a "simple" answer... that being that $F_{ST}$ is a metric of differentiation between populations.
 High $F_{ST}$ (near 1) means that populaitons are very "dis-similar", and  Low $F_{ST}$ (near 0) means that populations are highly similar.
-For a cartoon example, think that two set of populaitons of identical clones should show $F_{ST}  = 0$, whereas two populaitons that are greatly diverge and close to speciation should show  $F_{ST} = 1$.
+For a cartoon example, think that two set of populaitons of identical clones should show $F_{ST}  \approx 0$, whereas two populaitons that are greatly diverge and close to speciation should show  $F_{ST} \approx 1$.

 ### $F_{ST}$  and migartion
 There are many reasons why $F_{ST}$ may be high or low... yet in a simulaiton, there are some basic expected behaviours that we should hope to see, following: